St George

 Although the thatched palmetto huts built by Moore and the first colonists no longer stand, most of the buildings standing in the town today were constructed in the 17th to 19th centuries.
 Although some serve as tourist attractions and museums, most function as houses, restaurants, pubs, and shops.

 King’s Square is the focal point of the town.
 St George’s Town Hall is the most noticeable building here and is situated on the eastern side of the square.
-Other buildings on the square include branches of HSBC Bermuda and Butterfield, the White Horse, and the St George’s Visitor Information Centre.
+Other buildings on the square include branches of HSBC Bermuda and Butterfield, and the St George’s Visitor Information Centre.

 Ordnance Island lies to the south of King’s Square and is reached by a small bridge.
 Here there’s a replica of the Deliverance and a statue of Sir George Somers.